All Episodes

 Do you agree with me that the White House statement that neither the President nor any White House official ordered surveillance on any U.S. citizen is meaningless?

-And isn't it likely that in fact the president if it did happen would have known?
+And isn't it likely that, in fact, the president, if it did happen, would have known?

-What would it mean if in fact the sitting administration in the heat of a presidential campaign is tapping or surveilling the opposition party candidate?
+What would it mean if, in fact, the sitting administration in the heat of a presidential campaign is tapping or surveilling the opposition party candidate?

-I mean, if it is like a police state to me.
+That sounds like a police state to me.

 And you're probably right.